sourcerer-mike/wp-comfort/README.md

 - PHP 5.6
 - PHP 5.5 (until 2016-07-10)

-If you run other versions the rest assured that your site is old, unstable and will be hacked soon.
+If you run other versions then rest assured that your site is old, unstable and will be hacked soon.
 Contact me if you don't like that feeling: pretzlaw@gmail.com